Vie chretienne Cosmos Arts Engin de recherches Plan du site

 Now in other instances, Berlinski's thinking is quite clear.
 In chapter 17, as he examines a materialist's rejection of free will and here puts his “pince sans rire” irony to effective and good use, observing (2023: 118-119)

 Painfully on target...
 Besides being a waste of everyone's time as Berlinski points out, denials of free will have further real-world implications.
-For example, materialists denying free and then applying for patent protection, writing articles or books will should also consider that such claims also undermine the concept of authorship and, thus, should accept renouncing any claim to copyright revenues...
+For example, materialists denying free will and then applying for patent protection, writing articles or books will should also consider that rejection of free will also undermines the concept of authorship and, thus, should accept renouncing any claim to copyright revenues...
 But perhaps loud and confident denials of free will are more easily advanced when no practical/financial repercussions follow.
 But what about the legal system if free will is denied?
 How can you rationally prosecute someone for murder if you believe they had no freedom to act or choose??
 Individuals could never be held responsible for anything they did...
 A guilty verdict could never be reached...
 The endgame would be: Fire all the cops, judges and lawyers and let them get real jobs flipping burgers[17]...
 And clear out all the prisons while you're at it.

 In conclusion, perhaps I was reading carelessly, but I still can't figure out what "Babel" in science Berlinski might be alluding to[18]...